aimms/how-to/Articles/385/385-distribution-center-allocation.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Distribution Center Allocation, Center of Gravity, Minimize Expected Transportation Cost, Maximize Service Level, Excel, Spreadsheet, Network object, GIS, longitude, latitude, supply chain
+   :description: Compares center-of-gravity, cost-minimization, and service-level approaches for locating distribution centers using GIS coordinates and OpenStreetMap visualization.
-   :description: This example looks at some common ways to determine the location of distribution centers in a supply chain.
+   :keywords: distribution center allocation, center of gravity, transportation cost, service level, GIS, longitude, latitude, network object, supply chain, Excel

 Direct download AIMMS Project :download:`Distribution Center Allocation.zip <model/Distribution Center Allocation.zip>`